PCT Southbound Gear List & Strategy 2025

 Garmin Instinct Watch

 I believe a good altimeter watch is essential for trips that will require navigation.
 Knowing the time traveled and elevation helps to know where you are.
-For my PCT Southbound, I customized a hiking mode on the Garmin Instinct that showed my altitude, cumulative elevation gain/loss, heart rate, and temperature (I used the Garmin Tempe to see an accurate temperature reading on my watch).
+For my PCT Southbound, I customized a hiking mode on the Garmin Instinct that showed my altitude, cumulative elevation gain/loss, heart rate, and temperature.

 On my thru-hike, I kept the GPS turned off to save battery life.
 That means I didn’t use the watch to measure distance traveled.
 However, I was able to track my number of steps.

-I also set special alarms on the watch to warn me that sunset was in 10 minutes (to get my headlamp out or to warn to loo for a campsite).
+I also set special alarms on the watch to warn me that sunset was in 10 minutes (to get my headlamp out and to warn me to look for a campsite).
 I also set alarms to remind me to drink water every hour during the hike.
-Because both daylight and water sources are more limited on a PCT Southbound than a PCT Northbound, setting these alarms was beneficial.
+Because both daylight and water sources are more limited on a PCT Southbound than a PCT Northbound, setting these alarms was helpful.
 With the GPS off, I was able to go at least five days between charges, which was the time it took for me to get between most town stops.

 You can read my Long Term Review of the Garmin Instinct including what settings I used on the PCT.
 You can also read the review of the newer version of the watch, the Garmin Instinct 2.
 The Garmin Instinct was previously the overall winner in the Best GPS and ABC watches and now the overall winner is the Garmin Instinct 2.